-Use devices emitting ionizing radiation with caution as they can damage CMOS circuitry in the pulse generator.
+Use devices emitting ionizing radiation with caution as they can cause damage to the CMOS circuitry in the pulse generator that might not be immediately detectable.
 Devices such as linear accelerators, betatrons and cobalt machines can be used with proper therapeutic planning to minimize cumulative dosage levels to the pulse generator.
 Diagnostic X-rays, although a source of ionizing radiation, generally produce much lower levels and are not contraindicated.
 Consultation with clinical physicists and St. Jude Medical is recommended.